-5.1.6.
-Meetings of the Supervisory Board in 2008
+20.1.6 Meetings of the Supervisory Board in 2008

 In accordance with the By-Laws and internal rules, the Supervisory Board met as frequently as necessary.
 During 2008, the Supervisory Board met twenty-two times, with the members' rate of attendance at 88.5%.
-Due to the effective participation of all members of the Supervisory Board, and due to the complexity of the matters dealt during 2008, it was decided to distribute attendance fees equally among all the members - except for Mr Behdad Alizadeh, who waived his attendance fees.
-Mr Jean-Philippe Thierry also did not receive any fees; as Chairman of the Supervisory Board he benefited from a fixed compensation (excluding variable compensation) of EUR 240,000 per full year.
-Mr Jean-Philippe Thierry therefore collected a total remuneration of EUR 133,115 between 12 June and 31 December 2008.
+Due to the effective participation of all members of the Supervisory Board, and due to the complexity of the matters dealt during 2008, it was decided to distribute attendance fees equally among all the members - except for Mr.Behdad Alizadeh, who waived his attendance fees.
+Mr.Jean-Philippe Thierry also did not receive any fees; as Chairman of the Supervisory Board he benefitted from a fixed compensation (excluding variable compensation) of EUR 240,000 per full year.
+Mr.Jean-Philippe Thierry therefore collected a total remuneration of EUR 133,115 for the year 2008.